-Several diseases have been reported and/or confirmed in corn samples across the state.
-Severe weather conditions including hail and wind have caused plant injury, which has provided an opportunity for pathogens to invade.
-Producers and consultants should monitor the severity of these diseases and others, as well as their potential to impact yield to assess the need for treatment or other risks later in the season.
+Several diseases have been confirmed in samples from corn fields across the state that were damaged by earlier storms.
+Severe weather conditions including hail, high wind, heavy rain and sandblasting have caused plant injury, which has provided an opportunity for pathogens to infect.
+Producers and consultants should monitor for diseases and assess the risks for later in the season.

 Bacterial Diseases

-Bacterial diseases in corn have been confirmed in fields that received wounds either from hail and/or sandblasting.
-Goss’s bacterial wilt and blight, bacterial stalk rot and bacterial leaf streak have been confirmed.
-Current warm temperatures, rainfall/overhead irrigation, and wind will support spread and further development of these diseases.
+Bacterial diseases in corn have been confirmed in fields damaged by severe weather.
+Goss’s bacterial wilt and blight, and bacterial leaf streak have been confirmed.
+Current warm temperatures, rainfall/overhead irrigation and wind will support spread and further development of these diseases.

 Goss's Bacterial Wilt and Blight